-The DBMS creates a waits-for graph: Nodes are transactions, and edge from $T_i$ to $T_j$ if transaction $T_i$ is waiting for transaction $T_j$ to release a lock.
+The DBMS creates a waits-for graph: Nodes are transactions, and edge from T_i to T_j if transaction T_i is waiting for transaction T_j to release a lock.
 The system will periodically check for cycles in waits-for graph and then make a decision on how to break it.

-- 1. When the DBMS detects a deadlock, it will select a "victim" transaction to rollback to break the cycle. - 2.
-The victim transaction will either restart or abort depending on how the application invoked it - 3.
-There are multiple transaction properties to consider when selecting a victim.
+- When the DBMS detects a deadlock, it will select a "victim" transaction to rollback to break the cycle. - The victim transaction will either restart or abort depending on how the application invoked it - There are multiple transaction properties to consider when selecting a victim.
 There is no one choice that is better than others.
-2PL DBMSs all do different things: - (a) By age (newest or oldest timestamp). - (b) By progress (least/most queries executed). - (c) By the # of items already locked. - (d) By the # of transactions that we have to rollback with it. - (e) # of times a transaction has been restarted in the past - 4.
-Rollback Length: After selecting a victim transaction to abort, the DBMS can also decide on how far to rollback the transaction's changes.
+2PL DBMSs all do different things: - 1.
+By age (newest or oldest timestamp). - 2.
+By progress (least/most queries executed). - 3.
+By the # of items already locked. - 4.
+By the # of transactions that we have to rollback with it. - 5. # of times a transaction has been restarted in the past - Rollback Length: After selecting a victim transaction to abort, the DBMS can also decide on how far to rollback the transaction's changes.
 Can be either the entire transaction or just enough queries to break the deadlock.